-Farhad R. Alavi, Esq. is a Washington, DC-based attorney and Managing Partner at Akrivis Law Group, PLLC, a boutique law firm in Washington and New York advising clients on corporate, international business/transactions, energy, and trade regulatory law (such as OFAC sanctions, U.S. Customs, export-control, and anti-corruption laws) as well as trade-related criminal defense.
+Farhad R. Alavi is a Washington, DC-based attorney and partner at Akrivis Law Group, PLLC, a boutique law firm in Washington and New York advising clients around the world on corporate, trade regulatory law (e.g., OFAC sanctions, export controls, anti-corruption, anti-money laundering, and customs) as well as trade-related criminal defense.
 He is also an Adjunct Professor of Law at Georgetown University Law Center (GULC).

 Mr. Alavi has worked as an attorney in a number of major international law firms in Washington, and in one he was based in that firm’s Washington and Abu Dhabi offices.
-He has also written and/or spoken extensively on matters related to international business transactions, U.S. sanctions laws on Iran, and Sharia Finance.
+He has also written and spoken extensively around the world on matters related to international business transactions, U.S. sanctions laws, and Sharia Finance.

 Mr. Alavi is admitted to practice law in Washington, D.C. and Maryland.
 He holds a LL.M. in Banking & Financial Law from Boston University, a J.D. from George Mason University, and a B.A. in Economics and International Relations from Tufts University.
-Mr. Alavi is fluent in Persian (Farsi) and Spanish, and has knowledge of German and Arabic.
+Mr. Alavi is fluent in Persian (Farsi) and Spanish, and has knowledge of German, Arabic, and Turkish.

 A full professional biography is available on the Akrivis Law Group website.